develop-me/bootcamp--week-05--tooling/challenges/01/02-track-files.md

 	Use `git status` again to see what is the status now.

-	Use `git commit -m "Some comment"` to create your first commit, with the files you had previously added to tracking.
+	Use `git commit -m "A meaningful commit message"` to create your first commit, with the files you had previously added to tracking.

 ## [Next challenge >](03-changes.md)